Wines

 A legacy to cherish and invest in

-He, therefore, decided to plant the first cabernet sauvignon vineyard, just over one hectare of vines at an altitude of around 400 meters above sea level.
-This was the dawn of Sassicaia.
+In 1944, he decided to plant the first Cabernet Sauvignon vineyard—just over one hectare in size—at an altitude of around 400 metres above sea level, in the area of Castiglioncello di Bolgheri.
+These were the early days of Sassicaia.

-From 1945 to 1967, Sassicaia, the name of an area within the Tenuta San Guido, remained a strictly private production, reserved for family and close friends.
-The first vintage to appear on the market was 1968.
+From 1945 to 1967, Sassicaia—named after a strip of land within Tenuta San Guido—remained a strictly private wine, reserved for the family and close friends.
+The 1968 vintage was the first to be released on the market, in 1971.

 History